-- To remove the stem, you can cut at the base from where the leaves arise.
+- To remove the infected stem, you can cut it at the base.

-- Always make a 45° angle cut during the pruning.
+- Additionally, ensure to make a 45° angle cut during the pruning.

-However, the plant is a slow grower but can easily stature about three to eight feet in ten years.
+However, the plant has a slow growth rate but can stature about 3-8 feet in 10 years.

 1. Foliage Features

-Furthermore, the leaves also have a brilliant quality of changing their color from green, orange-red, or white to cream or giving the blotched appearance of all the colors combined.
+Furthermore, the leaves have a special quality of changing their hues from green, orange-red, or white to cream or giving the blotched appearance of all the combined colors.

-However, if you are growing Philodendron in a humid environment, then it forms aerial roots that suit splendidly in hanging baskets.
+However, if you are growing Philodendron in a humid environment, it forms aerial roots that climb in hanging baskets.

-Yes, Philodendron blooms but rarely during spring and summer.
+Philodendron Ring of Flower blooms but rarely during spring and summer.

-The flower of Philodendron Ring of Fire is an entire inflorescence comprising of leafy, light to dark pink spathe and creamy white spadix.
+Additionally, Ring of Fire flower is an entire inflorescence comprising leafy, light to dark pink spathe and creamy white spadix.

 Toxicity of Philodendron Ring of Fire

-Like all the aroids, the Philodendron Ring of Fire is toxic in nature for humans and pets.
+Like all the aroids, Philodendron Ring of Fire is toxic for humans and pets.

-In humans, accidental consumption of the plant part may result in symptoms such as swelling of the esophagus, gastrointestinal tract, lining around and inside the mouth, diarrhea, and vomiting.
+In humans, accidental consumption of the parts may result in swelling of the esophagus, gastrointestinal tract, lining around and inside the mouth, diarrhea, and vomiting.

-Whereas your furry companions are also not safe from the plant as accidental consumption may result in vomiting, loss of appetite, continuous drooling, and pawing in the mouth due to irritation.
+Whereas your pets may experience vomiting, loss of appetite, drooling, and pawing in the mouth due to irritation.

-If that doesn’t work, you can instantly call any of the helpline numbers below to get health support.
+But if that doesn’t work, call any helpline number below for support.